aergonaut/orthodoxy/README.md

 ```

 This will add a validation hook that will query your rule sets and apply the applicable rules to your model.
 That's it!

+## Integrating into your application

+Orthodoxy is agnostic to how you expose rules and rule sets to your users.
+It does not provide views or controllers for managing rules or rule sets.
+It is up to you to decide how best to do this.

 ## Contributing